offero/offero.github.io/index.markdown

 ### Algorithms

-I also like to improve and test my skills on algorithm problems and I keep my solutions to problems in a few repositories on github for reference. *ALL* code is my own.
+I like to improve and test my skills on algorithm problems and I keep my solutions to problems in a few repositories on github for reference.
+Some things are pretty old. *ALL* code is my own.

 - [Algorithm Playground](https://github.com/offero/algs){:target="_blank"}
 - [HackerRank Algorithms](https://github.com/offero/hackerrank){:target="_blank"}